arunchaganty/nn-semparse/data/regex/README.md

 Nate Kushman and Regina Barilzay
 NAACL 2013

-We use the train/test split from lib/data/overnight within the semparse.
+We use the train/test split from lib/data/overnight within the semparse, and then further split train into 100 dev examples and a smaller train set.

 The original paper evaluated on 3-fold cross validation.